geowurster/cli-calc/README.rst

 .. code-block:: console

-    $ pcalc
+    $ pcalc --help
     Usage: pcalc [OPTIONS] COMMAND [ARGS]...

       Basic math operations for Unix pipes.

+      When working with a negative positional argument: '$ pcalc mul -- -1'

       All commands read from 'stdin' and write to 'stdout'.
 Most commands stream but a few (like median) hold all values in memory.
+Empty or all whitespace lines are skipped.

       Some commands (typically prefixed with 'r') reduce all input values to a single value.
 For instance, '$ pcalc add 3' adds 3 to all input values,